 “She’s coming here?
 How come?”

-After she’s trimmed the shrubs, weeded the bed of marigolds, hosed the cobwebs off the eaves, wiped down the baseboards and light switches and the shelves inside the refrigerator, Ronnie takes a quick shower and searches for just the right thing to wear, finally settles on the fanciest things she owns, the black blazer and skirt she wore to the funeral.
-She applies mascara, blow-dries her hair, and puts on her only piece of real jewelry, the chain with the little golden key.
+After she’s trimmed the shrubs out front, hosed the cobwebs off the eaves, fluffed up the sofa pillows and turned on every light in the house, Ronnie takes a quick shower and searches for just the right thing to wear, finally settles on the nicest things she owns, the navy blazer and skirt she bought for job interviews.
+She applies mascara, blow-dries her hair, and puts on her only piece of jewelry, the chain with the little golden key.

 “Welcome,” Ronnie chirps in her best hostess voice.
 “Please come in.
-Can I get you something to drink?
+Can I offer you something to drink?
 Milk?
 Orange juice?
 Water?”

 “No, thank you.”
 She extends one sparkling hand towards Ronnie.
 “I’m Camilla Clark, of Camilla Clark Realty.”